ranjodh55/final-project/README.md

 6. Create a superuser account: python manage.py createsuperuser

+7. Add your email and password in project/settings.py file for the sending email functionality to work.
+You don't have to add your actual password there instaed add app password.
+You can get it from accounts.google.com > search 'App passwords' > create a new one.
+Make sure to remove all spaces from the password while pasting it in settings.py.
+It should be like this
+EMAIL_HOST_USER = 'your_email'
+EMAIL_HOST_PASSWORD = 'your_app_password'

-7. Start the development server: python manage.py runserver
+9. Start the development server: python manage.py runserver

-8. Access the application in your web browser at `http://localhost:8000`.
+10. Access the application in your web browser.

 ## Technologies Used